 Policy 1.1.12.7: Conservation Tier Rates.
-The City shall seek to coordinate with the FKAA and other local governments on an updated conservation rate structure before the next Work Plan update.
+The City shall coordinate with the FKAA and other local governments on a conservation rate structure before the next Work Plan update.

 Policy 1.1.12.8: Stormwater Mitigation.
-The City shall research and recommend new methodologies for rainwater retention in order to increase freshwater recharge as well as reduce stormwater flooding and nonpoint pollution before the next Work Plan update.
+The City shall research and adopt new methodologies for rainwater retention in order to increase freshwater recharge as well as reduce stormwater flooding and nonpoint pollution before the next Work Plan update.
 These new methodologies could include but are not limited to cisterns, percolation tanks, green infrastructure, and stormwater mitigation fees.